 The immaterial and intangible character of light, colour and movement forms the starting point of Nicky Assmann's [NL] spatial installations, in which she tries to heightens the perception.
 With a background in Film and ArtScience, she combines artistic, scientific and cinematographic knowledge in experiments with physical processes aimed at sensorial interference.
 In using distorted mirroring reflections she intends to challenge preconceived notions of our surroundings, opening space for parallel realities.

 Her work takes shape in the form of kinetic light installations, video-installations and live audio visual performances and is embedded in a context of visual music, expanded cinema, and the concept of synaesthesia.
 Set against the backdrop of our visual culture, where the perception of reality increasingly occurs in the virtual domain, she returns to the physical foundations of seeing in which the embodied experience and the notion of affect are central.

-Assmann holds a Bachelor of Arts in Media & Culture [Major Film Science] from the University of Amsterdam and a Master in ArtScience from the Interfaculty of the Royal Conservatoire & the Royal Academy of Art in The Hague.
+Assmann holds a Bachelor of Arts in Film Science from the University of Amsterdam and a Master in ArtScience from the Interfaculty of the Royal Conservatoire & the Royal Academy of Art in The Hague.
 She is part of the Macular art collective, which focuses on art, technology, science, and perception.